 Some offer Performance Bonds, Professional Indemnity or Public Liability Insurance that clearly they do not understand.
 Many of the genuine IBGs available are backed by a non-rated insurer, and careful examination of the small print might surprise.

-However, at long last there is now a Japanese knotweed insurance backed guarantee that has A-rated security underwritten at Lloyd’s.
+However, at long last there is now a Japanese knotweed insurance backed guarantee that is underwritten by an "AA-" rated insurer.

 Japanese knotweed and neighbours